rasheedsulayman/AnimatedCountTextView/README.md

 # AnimatedCountTextView

-A library that helps you animate change in numeric values in a TextView.
+A library that helps you animate change in numeric values in a `TextView`.

 ## Gradle Dependency